Definition 1

 Corporate annual reporting

 GHG reporting currently forms a part of companies’ annual reports.
-It may also be implemented for internal reporting (including through group company structures and supply chains), and/ or submissions to certain authorities/ regulatory bodies including as part of the EU Emissions Trading System.
+It may also be implemented for internal reporting (including through group company structures and supply chains), and/or submissions to certain authorities or regulatory bodies.